chris00Code/Heat-exchanger-design-tool/README.md

 # Heat Exchanger Design Tool

 An object-oriented design tool to design any heat exchanger using the cell method/matrix approach to calculate the resulting temperatures of the heat exchanger.
 Further information about the solving algorithm can be seen in [examples/theorie.pdf](examples/theorie.pdf).
-Any configuration of heatexchanger can be calculated utilizing the fluid data of pyfluids.
+Any configuration of heat exchanger can be calculated utilizing the fluid data of pyfluids.
 The different configurations of various designs can either be calculated analytically by formulas (partly already implemented as a separate class) or by individual configurations using the cell method.
 More information can be found in the [examples](#examples).

 ## Navigation